Hi, I’m Leslie, and I get a little bit excited about happy living.

 You may have also picked up by now that I am a mom.
-I have two scrumptious kids, an equally scrumptious husband, 3 cats, 5+ fish, a snake, and a full-time job.
+I have three scrumptious kids, an equally scrumptious husband, 3 cats, 5+ fish, a snake, and a full-time job.

-I’m a psychologist in my professional life.
+By day, I go by Dr. Ralph the psychologist.
 I’ve worked with well over a thousand individuals through therapy, coaching, and workshops and logged thousands of hours doing it.
-My work has also been featured on Psych Central, Tiny Buddha, Mind Body Green, Pick the Brain, and Positively Positive (not to mention a few professional journals and conferences).
+My work has been featured on Psych Central, Tiny Buddha, Mind Body Green, Pick the Brain, and Positively Positive (not to mention The American Psychological Association, the Association for Behavioral and Cognitive Therapies, and a few professional journals).